marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 Creates the prompt_allophones directory required for both EHMM and HTK Labeling.

 **EHMMLabeler**
 EHMM Labeler is a labeling tool, which generates label files with help of .wav files and corresponding Transcriptions.
 The EHMM basic tool is available with Festvox Recent Version.
-In order to run the EHMM Labeler under a MARY environment you need to compile EHMM tool in your machine.
+In order to run the EHMM Labeler under a MARY environment you need to compile EHMM tool in your machine under the directory /marytts/lib/external.
 Once compiled, the EHMMLabeler.ehmmDir setting needs to point to the directory where the EHMM tool is located:

-ehmmDir : /your/path/to/ehmm/
+ehmmDir : /marytts/lib/external/ehmm/ (Note: if this directory does not have a path /bin/ehmm, then ehmm has not been properly compiled.)

 The EHMMLabeler requires quite some time, depending on the size of the data and system configuration.
 For reference, labeling took ~2.5 hours for ~450 .wav files on a relatively modest home computer.